 1. Yard Sales

 The key to selling as much clothing as possible at yard sales is to present the clothing well.
-Hang up as much clothing as possible.
-Sort the clothing by size and type (all the jeans together, tops together etc…).
-If you don’t have room to hang all your clothing fold them into neat stacks on a table, once again sorting them by size and type.
+Hang up as much clothing as possible (if you are just in the beginning stages of family life and have years of yard sales ahead of you, then purchasing a clothing rack like this one could pay for itself over time).
+Sort the clothing by size and type (all the jeans together, tops together, etc.).
+If you don’t have room to hang all your clothing, fold them into neat stacks on a table, once again sorting them by size and type.

 Be realistic about what your clothing is worth.
-That shirt you bought on clearance for $5 and wore twice is worth perhaps a $1 at most no matter how new it looks.
+That shirt you bought on clearance for $10 and wore twice is worth perhaps a $1 at most, no matter how new it looks.

-Up sale whenever you can.
-If a customer walks up to you with a pair of pants you know look amazing with a shirt they didn’t buy point it out to them.
+Upsell whenever you can.
+If a customer walks up to you with a pair of pants you know look amazing with a shirt they didn’t grab, point it out to them.

 Spend your day tidying up the racks and piles whenever you can–a neat display of clothing sells faster.